Wedding Planning Timeline Checklist: Month-by-Month Guide

 By Dream Event Team

-If you're looking for a quick-reference checklist of essentials, our complete wedding planning checklist is a great companion to this timeline.
+If you are looking for a quick-reference checklist of essentials, our complete wedding planning checklist is a great companion to this timeline.

 12+ Months Before: Lay the Foundation